Breakthrough-Energy/docs/source/dev/idea_list.md

 - Telemetry are aggregated in InfluxDB
 - Metrics are displayed in a Grafana dashboard
 - If a data source is down, we throw an alarm

-The workflows should be well documented with a focus on code quality, and using best-of-breed current technology stacks (Apache Airflow, Kubernetes, Helm, Docker, Python3, Grafana, etc.)
+The workflows should be well documented with a focus on code quality, and use best-of-breed current technology stacks (Apache Airflow, Kubernetes, Helm, Docker, Python3, Grafana, etc.)

 **Requirements:**
 Docker, Python, Grafana, PAAS, Apache Airflow